-Citation with stable link: Daniel Mitchell, 'Scythians and other Pontic peoples: Herodotos on the “most ignorant peoples of all” (fifth century BCE),' Last modified November 20, 2022, http://philipharland.com/Blog/?p=8230.
+Citation with stable link: Daniel Mitchell, 'Scythians and other Pontic peoples: Herodotos on the “most ignorant peoples of all” (fifth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified September 5, 2023, https://philipharland.com/Blog/?p=8230.

 Ancient author: Herodotos of Halikarnassos, Histories, or Inquiries, portions of books 1, 2, 4, 6, abd 7 (link to Greek text and translation)